 [Section 15 amended by No. 68 of 1976 s.
 5.]

-16. Initiation of investigations in other cases
+16. Initiation of investigations

 (1) Without prejudice to the provisions of section 15 any investigation that the Commissioner is authorised to conduct under this Act may be so conducted, either on his own motion or on a complaint made in accordance with section 17.